romanrocks4/dae_6_month/incident_response_1/README.md

-# Penetration Testing 1
+# Incident Response 1

-This is the read me file for my penetration course.
+This is the read me file for my incident response course.
 This file contains a step by step process on how I set up, identified, exploited, and documented a penetration test.

 | Category           | Details                                                                                           |
 |--------------------|---------------------------------------------------------------------------------------------------|